Shadow Magic (Shadow Magic #1)

 Available May 5, 2015

 Mal, the daughter of Maleficent, and her best friend Jay, the son of Jafar, live on the Isle of the Lost, where their villainous parents were banished from the fairytale kingdom of Auradon twenty years ago.
 Surviving on leftovers shipped in from Auradon and prevented access to magic, the villains scrape by.
 But all long for the day when the magic returns and they can take revenge on those who imprisoned them.
 For Mal, that day comes when Carlos, Cruela de Vil’s son, creates an invention that sparks changes in the Isle, and the possibility of escape seems just within reach.
-Oh, also the … Continue reading
+Oh, … Continue reading

 Available November 1, 2016

 Every night, Subhi slips out of the compound in the refugee camp and finds the treasures he believes the magical Night Sea brings him from his far away father.
 Every morning he shows the gifts to his mother, now barely responsive.
 Subhi has only known life within the fences of the permanent detention center.
 Up the hill from the center lives a girl named Jimmie who bears her own grief.
 She comforts herself with her mother’s necklace pendant, a sparrow carved from bone.
 She meets Subhi, and begs him to read her mother’s journal to her.
-Subhi shares the pages, filled with stories and songs as magical as … Continue reading
+Subhi shares the pages, filled with stories and songs as … Continue reading

 Kyra’s survival on the streets of Forge stands on a knife’s edge.
 She’s constantly scraping for the coin to make ends meet.
 A talented thief-for-hire, she often works for dangerous clients.
 When one such client offers her a job too good to be true, Kyra’s tempted by his ability to protect her and by the pull of attraction she feels for him.
 But James quickly proves to be more than he claims, and Kyra finds herself drawn deeper and deeper into the web of the Assassins Guild, and there may not be a way out alive.